This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Symbicort contains two active ingredients: budesonide and formoterol.

-It also reduces the risk of you reacting to asthma triggers (e.g. pollution or dust mites) and therefore lowers the risk of an asthma attack.
+It also reduces the risk of reacting to asthma triggers (e.g. pollution or dust mites) and therefore lowers the risk of an asthma attack.

-How do I use Symbicort?
+How do I use the Symbicort Turbohaler?

 2. Hold the inhaler upright, with the red grip at the bottom.